My UX Design Process

 • Remain flexible

-There's always room for improvement.
-When possible, build upon what's been created and start the process over again by targeting key areas or new avenues of the product.
-What can be done to make it better?
-What learnings can be applied to new features & future products?
+Test the designs, refine where needed, and launch the winner.
+Then iterate by targeting key areas or new avenues of the product.
+Where can it be improved?
+What learnings can be applied here or to new features & future products?

 • Usability studies